 I think some of our worst days were when we were concerned that the agency could close because of funding.
 We had all these people and this was their home.
 This was their family.
 This was what they relied on.
 This was their sense of security.
 When those funding things were happening, they were terrified.
 Watching people in terror say, “What am I going to do?”
 This would be my worst day.

-One of the worst days was when the Reagan administration cut Places for People1people off of welfare.
+One of the worst days was when the Reagan administration cut people off of welfare.
 We had people who were working two hours a week and the government was calling that gainfully employed.
 Then those people were cut off.
 The number of suicides was incredible.
 Some of our folks’ relationships were so strong that they were able to stay with each other for a short period of time.
 But it was pretty horrible.
 It wasn’t caused by anything here but by changes nationally.

 Another hard time is knowing that people who are mentally ill tend to die ten or twenty years younger than others.
 The medications, the life style, the poverty, all contribute.
 We have people who die.
 Those are the worst days.